PolyrhythmicDrop/sdl-chess/README.md

 1. Press **Enter** in the game window to initialize the game.
 2. The terminal window prompts you to select a game mode.
 Switch focus to the terminal window.
 Select a game mode by pressing the corresponding key, then pressing **Enter**.

+  * `Single Player` - Play against Stockfish 16.1.

+> [!WARNING]
-  1. Single Player - Play against Stockfish 16.1. **WARNING** - You cannot currently adjust the difficulty!
+> You cannot currently adjust the difficulty!
 Stockfish will treat you like the chess master you (probably) are.

-  2. Head to Head - Play against a human opponent or yourself.
+  * `Head to Head` - Play against a human opponent or yourself.

 3. In the terminal window, enter a name for Player One, then press **Enter** to accept.
 4. Enter a name for Player Two, then press **Enter** to accept.